Lake Sammamish: Development

 The area surrounding Lake Sammamish has been, in recent times, the most rapidly growing suburban district in the Greater Seattle Metropolitan Area.
 During the late 1990s and early 2000s, the cities of Redmond, Snoqualmie, Fall City, Issaquah and Bellevue have grown substantially.
 The city of Sammamish was incorporated in 1999 because of suburban growth.

 Ecology and conservation

-Historically, runoff from the high precipitation in the lake's watershed (nearly twice the 35 inches that Seattle gets each year) was absorbed by the surrounding forests.
-Loose, sponge-like forest soils virtually eliminated runoff during winter storms and recharged groundwater aquifers which then released fresh water to streams in the dry summer months.
-With rapid urbanization the forests have been replaced by impervious surfaces—roofs, roads, parking lots—and stormwater runoffs have increased flooding.
-The stormwater runoff carries sediment loads and toxic pollutants into streams and ultimately the lake, which generally has a negative impact on lake water clarity as well as fishes and wildlife.
+Historically, runoff from the heavy precipitation in the lake's watershed—nearly twice the 35 inches received annually by Seattle—was absorbed by the surrounding forests.
+Loose, sponge-like forest soils minimized runoff during winter storms and recharged groundwater aquifers, which in turn released fresh water to streams during the dry summer months.
+With rapid urbanization, however, much of the forest has been replaced by impervious surfaces such as roofs, roads, and parking lots, leading to increased stormwater runoff and flooding.
+This runoff carries sediment and toxic pollutants into streams and ultimately the lake, reducing water clarity and negatively affecting fish and wildlife.